arthur-16/ContainersLearningWeekDocker/README.md

 docker exec -it dd-agent agent flare
 ```

-If you encounter a Docker Agent ticket over chat:
+#### If you encounter a Docker Agent ticket over chat (these would likely be first steps for tickets you inherit as well):
-The docker run ... , docker-compose file, DockerFile, or details for whatever other tool used to start the Agent container.
+For Docker Agent configs, collect the docker run ... , docker-compose file, DockerFile, or details for whatever other tool used to start the Agent container.
 A docker inspect <Agent Container> would also be helpful.

+For Agent diagnostics, we'll need an Agent Flare from the instance in question.
+In Docker, ECS/EC2, and Kubernetes - It's the responsibility of the Agent pod/container on the same node as the monitored container, task, pod to discover that entity and monitor it.
+So you may ask “Can you please send us a flare from the Agent container on the same host as the (EXAMPLE) container you want monitored”.
+In general gathering this information with debug level logging is going to be the most helpful.
+This will depend of course on the problem presented, but if possible: re-deploying the Agent with debug logging enabled, letting the Agent encounter the problem, and then sending the flare, will be the most helpful.
+This may require taking it offline if it takes ~20+ minutes for the problem to occur.

 Full reference here: https://datadoghq.atlassian.net/wiki/spaces/TS/pages/328439533/Zendesk+Chat+Information+Collecting+Questions+to+ask#Containers